 This kit is for personal use ONLY.
 Please do not copy, distribute, or sell any part of this design or the instructions without my permission.
-Pre-Cut Maly Palace @2021 Jacqueline Smith
+Pre-Cut & Digital Maly Palace @2021 Jacqueline Smith

 Please read all instructions prior to beginning the project.
 If you are new to making houses, make sure you read and understand each step before placing your glue.